Something happened to Jodi Huisentruit. Exactly what remains a mystery.

 Among the journalists in the region who took the case to heart was Beth Bednar, a veteran reporter and anchor at KAAL-TV in southeast Minnesota when Huisentruit went missing.
-Gary Peterson of FindJodi.com was her news director.
+Gary Peterson, who retired from FindJodi.com in January after almost 17 years of working on the site, was her news director.

 "I couldn't believe that anyone would go after a well-known, visible individual in the news business," she told the Elk River Star News in 2012.
 Some years after Peterson first suggested she write a book about the case, she started on what would become Dead Air: The Disappearance of Jodi Huisentruit in 2009.

 "No one wanted to talk about Jodi Huisentruit," Bednar recalled.
 "I hit road block after road block and doors were even shut in my face."
 Police wouldn't talk and people she wanted to interview seemed scared for her, she claimed.

 "I never expected there to be an atmosphere of denial and a culture of resistance to solving the murder of this young woman," she said, "and after I encountered it, I was hooked—I knew I had to write this book and work on solving this case.
 There was just something unnatural about the situation that begged to be explained."